MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

 [uuid(9eae81c3-fe02-4084-b475-903a4ed9252e), object, pointer_default(unique)]
 interface ICoreWebView2_4 : IUnknown {
   /// Print the current page to PDF asynchronously with the provided settings.
+See
-  /// See `ICoreWebView2PrintSettings` for description of settings.
+  /// `ICoreWebView2PrintSettings` for description of settings.
+Passing
+  /// nullptr for `printSettings` results in default print settings used.
   ///
   /// Use `resultFilePath` to specify the path to the PDF file.
 The host should
   /// provide an absolute path, including file name.
 If the path